zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-jboss-eap.md

 ## Installing Dependencies

 1. Create the folder `$JBOSS_HOME/modules/com/liferay/portal/main` if it doesn't exist and extract the JARs from the dependencies ZIP into this folder.
-1. Download the database driver `.jar` file and copy it into the same folder.
-For example, download and extract [MySQL's driver](http://dev.mysql.com/downloads/connector/j/) into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
+1. Copy your database vendor's JDBC .jar file to the same location.
+Please see the [compatibility matrix](https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.2+Compatibility+Matrix.pdf/ed234765-db47-c4ad-7c82-2acb4c73b0f9) for a list of supported databases.
-1. Create the file `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder and and declare all the dependencies:
+1. Create the file `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder and declare all the dependencies:

     ```xml
     <?xml version="1.0"?>